-Pursuant to the Law on the Securities Market, securities can be placed only after their issue has been authorized (registered) by the National Bank.
+Pursuant to the Law on the Securities Market, securities can only be placed after their issuance has been authorized (registered) by the National Bank.
 Shares can be placed either by subscription (with the price being determined by the company's board of directors) or by conducting an auction.